andrew henderson menu

 Bulgaria’s business visa is a solid alternative to it’s residence and citizenship by investment program.

 Did you know that Bulgaria is a member of the European Union and the Schengen zone?
-Did you know that Bulgarian residence could mean you’re free to traipse all over the continent with just an ID card?
+Or that Bulgarian residence could mean you’re free to traipse all over the continent with just an ID card?

 If you’re eager to unlock Europe and are willing to give Eastern Europe a chance, Bulgaria is as good a place as any.